 The best alternative to braces wax is dental silicone wax.
 You can also apply beeswax or cheese wax that can be available at your home.
 Though braces wax is the best option to protect the soft tissue of your mouth from braces, you may need an alternative when you run out of wax and you need to protect your cheek and gums from rough and broken braces or wires.

-However, you should always try to use the best orthodontic wax (2021), because an alternative mayn’t be so effective as the wax.
+However, you should always try to use the best orthodontic wax (2022), because an alternative may not be as effective as the wax.

-Let’s take a look at the best materials that can be used as an alternative to dental wax for braces.
+Let’s take a look at the best product (with price) or DIY materials that can be used as an alternative to dental wax for braces with my recommendation.

 Dental wax works the best on braces and sticks well.
 Some alternatives can do the same, but they can’t do as well as orthodontic wax.
 But, you can definitely try one of the following.